micmejia/bible-dump/NKJV/Jeremiah/Jer 7.md

 Do you not see what they do in the cities of Judah and in the streets of Jerusalem?

 ###### 18
-The children gather wood, the fathers kindle the fire, and the women knead dough, to make cakes for the queen of heaven; and _they_ pour out drink offerings to other gods, that they may provoke Me to anger.
+The children gather wood, the fathers kindle the fire, and the women knead dough, to make cakes for the queen of heaven; and they pour out drink offerings to other gods, that they may provoke Me to anger.

 ###### 19
-Do they provoke Me to anger?" says the Lord. "_Do they_ not _provoke_ themselves, to the shame of their own faces?"
+Do they provoke Me to anger?" says the Lord.
+"Do they not provoke themselves, to the shame of their own faces?"

 ###### 20
 Therefore thus says the Lord God: "Behold, My anger and My fury will be poured out on this place--on man and on beast, on the trees of the field and on the fruit of the ground.
 And it will burn and not be quenched."